kusor/triton-kbmapi/README.md

 -->

 <!--
-    Copyright (c) 2016, Joyent, Inc.
+    Copyright (c) 2018, Joyent, Inc.
 -->

-# triton-kbmapi: An Earth-shattering key management and backup service
+# triton-kbmapi: An Earth-shattering key backup and management service

     This repository is part of the Joyent Triton project.
 See the [contribution guidelines](https://github.com/joyent/triton/blob/master/CONTRIBUTING.md) --
     *Triton does not use GitHub PRs* -- and general documentation at the main [Triton project](https://github.com/joyent/triton) page.

-    Other stuf...

 ## Development

-Describe steps necessary for development here.
+This is an incomplete work in progress of a proof of concept.
+You have been warned.

     make all (Someday)